International knowledge exchange and cooperation

 International working groups and informal coalitions

-We are a member of INTOSAI, the global umbrella organisation of SAIs, and of EUROSAI, the European organisation of SAIs.
+The Netherlands Court of Audit is a member of INTOSAI, the global umbrella organisation of SAIs, and of EUROSAI, the European organisation of SAIs.
 We also work together with the Contact Committee of Supreme Audit Institutions of the European Union.
 In all these organisations, we play an active role in a number of thematic working groups.
 We deliberately select topics that have a bearing on the objectives and audit priorities of our Trust in Accountability (2021-2025) institutional strategy.

 International audit cooperation

-Many of the subjects of our audits are not confined by national borders: technological developments, the energy transition, and the COVID-19 pandemic being three good examples.
+Many of the subjects of our audits are not confined by national borders: technological developments, the energy transition, and the COVID-19 pandemic being 3 good examples.
 Government policies are also affected to an increasing extent by EU legislation and regulations.
 This is why we evaluate the added value of international cooperation prior to embarking on our audits.
 This may range from obtaining information to conducting joint audits in cooperation with peer SAIs.

 At the end of 2020, for instance, we published an audit report together with six other EU SAIs on the resolution of banks that run into financial difficulties.
-For more information on the European Union and our audits performed in collaboration with peer SAIs on EU-wide issues, see our web page on the European Union.

 Peer review

 Our peers regularly ask us to contribute to their own peer reviews.
 In 2021, for instance, we took part in a peer review of the Romanian SAI together with the Polish and Austrian SAIs.
 Both these types of peer review give us an opportunity to further enhance our professional expertise, and to be inspired by our peer institutions.
+In 2024, we work together with the SAI of Estonia to peer review the SAI of Latvia.